 Preschoolers are natural scientists, utilizing their instinctive skills of inquiry, observation and discovery to explore and understand the world around them.
 Each session features a different science theme and includes activities that spark excitement and ignite curiosity.
 Our professional museum educators provide distinctive investigations of science and the outdoors.
 We keep our program group size small to provide an up-close and personal experience.
 Your child is sure to get excited as we play with slime, encounter animals, and explore our surroundings using all five senses!

-3-4 year old participants must be potty-trained and able to use the bathroom independently.
-Drop off will be at CuriOdyssey between 8:30a.m. and 9:00a.m.
-Pick-up will be at 12:00p.m.
+All participants must be potty-trained and able to use the bathroom independently.
+Drop off will be at CuriOdyssey between 8:30 a.m. and 9:00 a.m.
+Pick-up will be at 12:00 p.m.
 Each session has five classes, held on Fridays.

-Fur for warmth, feathers for flight, and big eyes for nocturnal life are several examples of adaptations animals have developed to survive in the wild.
+Animals have a variety of adaptations that help them survive and thrive in the wild.
+For example, fur provides warmth, feathers enable flight, and bright colors attract a mate.
 This session will investigate the form and function of mammals, reptiles, amphibians, birds, and bugs.
 Participants will see live animals, search for tracks, and visit the tide pools at Coyote Point Park.
-Special activities will have students providing care and enrichment for some of CuriOdyssey’s amazing animals.
+Students can even experience special activities to provide care and enrichment for some of CuriOdyssey’s amazing animals.

 Science of Art

-Children are natural explorers and their creativity is bound only by their imagination.
-In this new theme, young learners will discover the inseparable connection between science and art.
-Using the spinning force to splatter paint, natural materials to build a structure, and hand-made instruments to make music, are just a few examples of activities that will let your child stretch their creative muscles and broaden their curiosity of the world.
+Children are natural explorers whose creativity is bounded only by their imaginations.
+In Science of Art, young learners will discover the inseparable connection between science and art.
+They will use spinning force to splatter paint, trace shadows, and make musical instruments, all stretching their creative muscles and broadening curiosity in the natural world.